What is Civil Air Patrol?

 Civil Air Patrol, the official U. S. Air Force Auxiliary, is a civilian, volunteer, a nonprofit, service organization with over 62,000 members nationwide.
 There are eight geographical regions composed of 52 wings — one for each state, Puerto Rico and the District of Columbia.
 Wings are divided into groups, squadrons and flights for a total of 1,900 units and more than 58,000 Cadets and Senior Members.
 CAP corporation and its members own and operate more than 5,000 light aircraft, the world’s largest civilian fleet, and volunteers fly about 140,000 hours each year on CAP missions.
 The National Headquarters is located at Maxwell AFB, Alabama.

 Civil Air Patrol (CAP) won fame during World War II for its coastal patrol and other all-volunteer civilian defense activities.
 Today, CAP members perform more than 95 percent of inland search and rescue missions as tasked by the Air Force Rescue Coordination Center.
 CAP also conducts a wide variety of emergency service missions including disaster relief and counter-drug activities.
 CAP volunteers take a leading role in aerospace education and conduct one of America’s finest youth programs, the Civil Air Patrol Cadet Program.

 The cadet program is open to youth ages 12-18 years of age.
 Cadets have opportunities to participate in many activities including search and rescue, disaster relief, survival training, radio communications, land navigation, model rocketry, leadership training, first aid, physical fitness, orientation flights (aboard a CAP or military aircraft) and much more.

-We meet every Monday night from 6:45 – 8:30 pm.
-Check out our meeting information in our Contact Us page.
+We meet every Monday night from 6:30 to 8:30 pm.
+Check out our meeting information on our Contact Us page.